carpentries/docs.carpentries.org/source/handbooks/instructor_trainers.md

 ### TopicBox

 You can access The Carpentries mailing lists from [TopicBox](https://carpentries.topicbox.com/latest).
 Below is a list of those relevant to the activities and programs covered by this handbook.
+If you are new to Topicbox, please check out our {{"[Topicbox Guide]({})".format(topicbox_guide)}}.

 * [Instructor Trainers](https://carpentries.topicbox.com/groups/trainers): This is the primary communication channel for Instructor Trainers.
 All active Instructor Trainers are required to be on this list.
 It is used for community announcements and occasional discussions about issues relevant to Instructor Training or the Instructor Trainer community.
 * [Discuss](https://carpentries.topicbox.com/groups/discuss): This general community list is one of The Carpentries’ oldest channels and is a useful way for Instructor Trainers to keep up with news and events from the broader community.